 To install latest ansible on Debian based distributions, run:

 $ sudo apt-get update $ sudo apt-get install software-properties-common $ sudo apt-add-repository ppa:ansible/ansible $ sudo apt-get update $ sudo apt-get install ansible

 To install Jinja 2.9 or upgrade existing Jinja to version 2.9, run:

 $ easy_install pip $ pip2 install jinja2 --upgrade

 Allow IPv4 forwarding

-You can check IPv4 forwarding is enabled or disabled by executing below command.
+You can check IPv4 forwarding is enabled or disabled by executing the following command:

 $ sudo sysctl net.ipv4.ip_forward

 If the value is 0 then, IPv4 forwarding is disabled.
-Execute below command to enable it.
+Execute the following command to enable it.

 $ sudo sysctl -w net.ipv4.ip_forward=1